include-dcc/harmonica/README.md

 Harmonize data to ontology terms.

 ## Prerequisites
-_TODO_ Add a requirements.txt file to include which Python packages need to be installed.
+The prerequisites to run the script can either be installed using the `requirements.txt` file if using pyenv or `environment.yml` file if using conda.

+### Commands
+`pip install -r requirements.txt`

+ Or

+ `conda env create -f environment.yml`

 ## Usage
 ### Python
-python src/harmonize.py -vv search --oid "mondo,hp" --data_filename "demo_data.xlsx"
+`python src/harmonize.py -vv search --oid "mondo,hp" --data_filename "TEST/demo_data.xlsx"`

 ### Make
-make search oid="mondo,hp" data_filename="demo_data.xlsx"
+`make search oid="mondo,hp" data_filename="demo_data.xlsx"`

 _NOTE: Do not include any spaces when passing multiple ontology identifiers (oid)._